yarikoptic/numfocus.org/content/pages/projects/join-as-project.rst

 Get in touch by submitting the `proposal form`_.

-Or emailing info@numfocus.org with the following information:</p>
+Or emailing info@numfocus.org with the following information:

-Please include links and references, where relevant:</p>
+Please include links and references, where relevant:

 * Project Name
 * Submitter Name